 I'm working on it, though.
 I'm learning to let myself be, to recognize what people mean when they say things like that.
 And I'm trying to be very, very careful about what I say when I wish I could do what someone else can do.

-last year.
-This year, I actually DIDN'T MAKE ANY,
+My beautiful Audrey, recycling dresses from last year.
+This year, I actually DIDN'T MAKE ANY, and my lovely Helen wore this dress. |